-Addiction is a condition in which a person engages in the use of a substance or in a behavior for which the rewarding effects provide a compelling incentive to repeatedly pursue the behavior despite detrimental consequences.
-Addiction may involve the use of substances such as alcohol, inhalants, opioids, cocaine, nicotine, and others, or behaviors such as gambling.
+A person with an addiction uses a substance, or engages in a behavior, for which the rewarding effects provide a compelling incentive to repeat the activity, despite detrimental consequences.
+Addiction may involve the use of substances such as alcohol, inhalants, opioids, cocaine, and nicotine, or behaviors such as gambling.

-Complex conditions that affect reward, reinforcement, motivation, and memory systems of the brain, substance use and gambling disorders are characterized by impaired control over usage; social impairment, involving disruption of everyday activities and relationships; and may involve craving.
-Continuing use is typically harmful to relationships and work or school.
+Substance use and gambling disorders are complex conditions that affect the reward, reinforcement, motivation, and memory systems of the brain.
+They are characterized by impaired control over usage; social impairment, involving the disruption of everyday activities and relationships; and craving.
+Continuing use is typically harmful to relationships as well as to obligations at work or school.

 Another distinguishing feature of addictions is that individuals continue to pursue the activity despite the physical or psychological harm it incurs, even if it the harm is exacerbated by repeated use.
 Typically, one's tolerance to a substance increases as the body adapts to its presence.

 Because addiction affects the brain’s executive functions, centered in the prefrontal cortex, individuals who develop an addiction may not be aware that their behavior is causing problems for themselves and others.
 Over time, pursuit of the pleasurable effects of the substance or behavior may dominate an individual’s activities.

 All addictions have the capacity to induce a sense of hopelessness and feelings of failure, as well as shame and guilt, but research documents that recovery is the rule rather than the exception.
 There are many routes to recovery.
 Individuals can achieve improved physical, psychological, and social functioning on their own—so-called natural recovery.
 Others benefit from the support of community or peer-based networks.
 And still others opt for clinical-based recovery through the services of credentialed professionals.